-Proposers should establish the current state of the art, and explain how their proposed project goes beyond this.
+Proposers should establish the current state of the art, and explain how their proposed research goes beyond this.

-EURAMET expects the EU Contribution for this particular project to be around 1.2 M€, and has defined an upper limit of 1.5 M€.
+EURAMET expects the average EU Contribution for the selected JRPs in this TP to be 1.5 M€, and has defined an upper limit of 1.5 M€ for this project.

-EURAMET also expects the EU Contribution to the external funded partners to not exceed 30 % of the total EU Contribution across all selected projects in this TP.
+EURAMET also expects the EU Contribution to the external funded partners to not exceed 30 % of the total EU Contribution to the project.